Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 In this option we need to be able to add a global counter to the documents in the order they are inserted.

-This could theoretical be done in a azure function reading the change log.
+This could theoretically be done in an azure function reading the change log.

-This will cause limitation to scalability since we would need to have one bottle neck to produce this.
+This will cause limitation to scalability since we would need to have one bottleneck to produce this.

 This is the reason Cosmos DB does not support this.

 ###### To be investigated

-- How to generate number
+- How to generate a number for sequencing of events
 - How to be able to restart numbering
 - How to be able to scale this?

 ### Indexing